iiprodakts/anzii/README.md

 # Questions

-    For questions and support please use the official forum or community chat.
+For questions and support please use the official twitter page.
 The issue list of this repo is exclusively for bug reports and feature requests.

 # Issues